Budget Tree: Example

 Defining the Account Structure of the Company

 The organizational structure of the company is reflected in the subaccounts.
-In MYOB Advanced, if the Subaccounts feature is enabled on the Enable/Disable Features (CS100000) form, subaccounts are used with accounts to virtually split accounts into more specific accounts for detailed tracking and reporting.
-In our example, the subaccounts have the following structure (see Subaccounts: Example of Planning of Subaccount Identifiers):
+In MYOB Acumatica, if the Subaccounts feature is enabled on the Enable/Disable Features (CS100000) form, subaccounts are used with accounts to virtually split accounts into more specific accounts for detailed tracking and reporting.
+In our example, the subaccounts have the following structure (see Subaccounts: Example of Planning Subaccount Identifiers):

 • First segment: Company store (point of sale):